pivotal/docs-tap/scst-policy/install-sigstore-stack.hbs.md

 signatures, you can remove the `OIDCIssuers` entry.
 In an air-gapped environment, you must remove these `OIDCIssuers`.

-Additionally, the correct [MetaIssuers](#sigstore-metaissuers) may need to be added for the respective IaaS environment.
+You can add the correct [MetaIssuers](#sigstore-metaissuers) for your IaaS environment.

 A `config_json` will be constructed and then applied to the `release-fulcio.yaml`.